tomassedovic/quicksilver-roguelike/README.md

 ### Font rendering artefacts

-If you see the artefacts (bear in mind that even if you don't your users might), they're caused by a combination two things:
+If you see the artefacts (bear in mind that even if you don't, your users might), they're caused by a combination two things:

 1. Window scaling due to DPI